Acyclic reorientation lattices and their lattice quotients

 \begin{proof}[Proof of \cref{thm:latticeMap}] It follows from \cref{prop:intervalFibers,prop:orderPreservingDownUpProj,prop:latticeQuotientMap,prop:posetIsomInterval}, and the immediate observation that the (weakly / strongly) balanced condition is equivalent to the (weakly / strongly) pathful condition when~$D$ is vertebrate. \end{proof}

 \begin{example} Assume that~$D'$ is a forest.
 As already mentioned in the introduction, the acyclic reorientation poset~$\AR[D']$ is then a boolean lattice.
-The restriction map~$\restrictionMap[]$ is a lattice map if and only if~$D$ is vertebrate and~$D'$ is a subgraph of the transitive deletion of~$D$.
-Therefore, for any vertebrate directed acyclic graph~$D$, any subgraph~$D'$ of the transitive deletion of~$D$ defines a boolean lattice quotient~$\AR[D']$ of~$\AR$. \end{example}
+The restriction map~$\restrictionMap[]$ is a lattice map if and only if~$D$ is vertebrate and~$D'$ is a subgraph of the transitive reduction of~$D$.
+Therefore, for any vertebrate directed acyclic graph~$D$, any subgraph~$D'$ of the transitive reduction of~$D$ defines a boolean lattice quotient~$\AR[D']$ of~$\AR$. \end{example}

-\begin{example} Assume that~$D$ is a tournament, and label the vertices of~$D$ by~$[n]$ so that~$(i,j) \in D$ for all~$1 \le i < j \le n$.
+\begin{example} Assume that~$D$ is a tournament, and label the vertices of~$D$ by~$[n]$ so that~${(i,j) \in D}$~for all~$1 \le i < j \le n$.
 As already mentioned in the introduction, the acyclic reorientation poset~$\AR$ is then isomorphic to the classical weak order on permutations.
-The restriction map $\restrictionMap[]$ is a lattice map (in other words, $\AR[D']$ is a lattice quotient of the weak order) if and only if $(i,\ell) \in D$ implies $(j,k) \in D$ for any~$1 \le i \le j < k \le \ell \le n$.
+The restriction map $\restrictionMap[]$ is a lattice map (in other words, $\AR[D']$ is a lattice quotient of the weak order) if and only if $(i,\ell) \in D'$ implies $(j,k) \in D'$ for any~$1 \le i \le j < k \le \ell \le n$.
 In other words, $D'$ is a lower ideal for the nesting order defined by $(i,\ell) < (j,k)$ for~$1 \le i \le j < k \le \ell \le n$.
 Representing this ideal by its generators, we obtain a bijection between acyclic reorientation posets that are lattice quotients of the weak order on~$\f{S}_n$ and non-nested partitions of~$[n]$, which are counted by the Catalan number~$C_n \eqdef \frac{1}{n+1} \binom{2n}{n}$.

-\enlargethispage{.2cm} Note that the same graphs already appeared in the work of E.~Bernard and T.~McConville~\cite{BarnardMcConville} concerning lattice maps in the context of graph associahedra.
+\enlargethispage{.5cm} Note that the same graphs already appeared in the work of E.~Bernard and T.~McConville~\cite{BarnardMcConville} concerning lattice maps in the context of graph associahedra.
 In particular, when~$D'$ is a lower ideal of the nesting order, there is a triangle of lattice morphisms from the weak order, through the tubing order on~$D'$ \cite{CarrDevadoss, BarnardMcConville}, to the acyclic reorientation lattice of~$D'$. \end{example}